fluxninja/aperture/docs/content/reference/blueprints/policies/service-protection/average-latency.md

 <ParameterDescription
     name='policy.latency_baseliner.long_term_query_interval'
-    description='Interval for long-term latency query, i.e. how far back in time the query is run.' type='string'
+    description='Interval for long-term latency query, i.e., how far back in time the query is run.
+The value should be a string representing the duration in seconds.' type='string'
     reference=''
     value='"1800s"'